 Don't use public WiFi without a VPN

 Avoid using public WiFi hotspots without network security tools like VPNs.
-As we've already discussed, public WiFi is the perfect hunting ground for bad actors.
-However, if you use a VPN (which encrypts outgoing and incoming traffic), the chances of your phone being hacked are virtually zero.
+Public WiFi is the perfect hunting ground for bad actors.
+However, if youuse a VPN(encrypt outgoing and incoming traffic), the chances of your phone being hacked are virtually zero.

 Turn off Bluetooth and WiFi hotspot